Hall of Fame Inductees

 From the bantam level onward, the Chiefs became through the years one of the outstanding baseball organizations in the province at several age brackets, winning six Nova Scotia titles, two Atlantic championships and representing the province twice at the midget A National tournament.

 Sackville Chiefs joined the Nova Scotia Senior League in 1995, followed two years later by an intermediate team.
-Both teams remain active in provincial baseball and the intermediate club won the John Sparedakes Memorial Tournament its first three years.
+Both teams remain active in provincial baseball and the intermediate club won the John Sperdakes Memorial Tournament its first three years.

 - 2003 -